Q. How much money do I need to go to school?

 No. Report your status as of the time you fill out the application.

 Q. I can't find my tax returns.
 What can I do?

 You can call the I.R.S. and request a copy of your tax account information.
 Call (800) 829-1040.

 Q. I am considered a dependent student and my parents won't provide financial information - can I still fill out the FAFSA?

 Yes, but it would be easier to have parent information.
 You might make them aware they would not be responsible for any loans you incur as the loans would be in your name.
-If there is no contact with your parents, perhaps there is a counselor or someone who knows the situation and would be willing to write a letter to the Financial Aid office to document this fact.
-In any case, you should contact a financial aid advisor for more assistance.
+Kirkwood has a Parent Refusal Form that can be used to inform your parents on the OneStop Forms page.

 Q. I used the IRS Data Retrieval on my FAFSA, and my untaxed pension or untaxed IRA distribution rollover was incorrectly brought forward.
 What do I do?

 Do not change the data imported into the FAFSA.
 Submit a copy of your 1099-R along with a signed statement with student name and k number to the Financial Aid office.
 The 1099-R is necessary to confirm that the amount is a rollover.
 With this documentation, we will remove the rollover amount from the FAFSA.